raffaele233/raffaele233.github.io/README.md

 Solve the extended system with the third species using the same numerical methods and investigate how the third species interacts with both the prey and the predator populations.
 Observe how it impacts the dynamics of the original two-species system.
 Plot the population dynamics for prey, predator, and the third species over time.
 Analyze the effect of the third species on the predator-prey oscillations, stability, or extinction scenarios.

+### FInal Objective
+The primary objective of this project is to extend the classic Lotka-Volterra predator-prey model by introducing a third species and analyzing the resulting interactions within the ecosystem.